BOAScripts/Set-DummyAD/Improvements.md

 - Internal >< External sub OUs with distinct roles / psw policy ?
 - Account expiration mgmt
 - Names sanitization (I have those functions... why not using them?)
+- Instead of random stupid desc. why not an array of possible roles per Dept ?

 # Production ready ?
 - What would this script needs to be used in a prod env.?